donations of legal entities

 0.03

 Since 2022 legal entities and self-employed persons may claim additional reductions of the tax base up to an amount corresponding to 3.8 % of the entity’s taxable income for amounts paid to top-level sports program providers for investments in top-level sports.
-In 2022 0.03 % of taxpayers (75 out of 248,175) decided for such a claim.
+Each year, the share of legal entities and self-employed individuals claiming a tax relief for donations to top-level sports is approximately 0.03%.

 Tax relief for donations for humanitarian, publicly beneficial and other purposes